Types of Interviews

 Interviews for admission into combined professional & PhD programs differ from the normal interview routine.
 In fact, the planned interview schedules are often much longer (a full day or two) and usually include social activities, in which prospective students can meet with key faculty and current students.

 When interviewing for these programs, you will typically interview with both the admissions staff at the health professional school and the graduate school.
 Therefore, it is important that you are prepared to explain both your reasons for pursuing a career in healthcare and your research interests.
-Be ready to explain your research experiences in-depth, making sure to describe the investigative process (the working leading up to the project, successes, failures, and goals) as well as the larger significance of the lab beyond your individual project.
+Be ready to explain your research experiences in depth, making sure to describe the investigative process (the working leading up to the project, successes, failures, and goals) as well as the larger significance of the lab beyond your individual project.
 What is your research about?
 What was your role in the project?
 Why is your research important on a global scale?
-You should also prepare a much shorter ("elevator-speech") explanation of your work that can be used in casual conversation.
+You should also prepare and practice a brief (30-60 seconds) explanation of your work that can be used in casual conversation.
 Finally, make sure you have some knowledge of the research done by the faculty with whom you are interviewing and a general idea of the type of research you would be interested in pursuing if admitted.

 Ultimately, when interviewing candidates for the combined PhD programs, admissions committees are looking for applicants whose intellectual interests best match the work in progress among their faculty.
-They are also looking for students that already have a solid understanding of how research is conducted and disseminated, and who will not have to have their hand held during the PhD portion of the program.
+They are also looking for students who already have a solid understanding of how research is conducted and disseminated, and who will be able to work independently during the PhD portion of the program.